Build a Career as a Professional Welder

 However, these welders can also work for offshore oil drilling rigs, docking facilities, the armed forces, sub-sea habitats, and even mining companies.

-Underwater water welders are required to be in excellent condition both physically and mentally because there are some risks associated with the job.
+Water welders are required to be in excellent condition both physically and mentally because of the dangers of underwater welding.

 Pipeline welders specialize mostly in the petrochemical industry.
 Unsurprisingly, it is one of the most lucrative sectors for welders to work in.

 These welders mainly work on oil and gas rigs in the mainland, building the piping system while also carrying out repair and maintenance.

 They can also seek employment in offshore rigs and refineries carrying out the same tasks.

 In terms of safety, however, refineries usually offer the best working conditions.
 Gas rigs and offshore pipelines involve more hazardous working conditions, such as exposure to toxic fumes and lousy weather.